Ido7-7-7/bandit-writeups/README.md

 ```

 ## Level 2 → Level 3
-I had to figure out how to open a dashed and spaced file name, I figured it out by using this command:
+For level 2, my goal was to cat a dashed and spaced file name, i figured how to cat it using the command:

 ```bash
 cat -- "filename"
 ```

 ## Level 3 → Level 4
-I had to figure out how to find the hidden file, to do that I used the command: `ls -a`
+For level 3 I needed to figure out how to find the hidden file, after doing `ls` and seeing nothing ,I used the command:

+`ls -a`

 After finding the file, I noticed its name contained dots and dashes, so to cat the file, I used the command:

 ```bash